 The Old Town, still enclosed in walls and gates, was completely obliterated by the Allies.
 It was a deliberate psyops gambit: Nuremberg was Hitler’s “most German city,” and the Altstadt was its symbol.
 So we wiped it out.

 The old square:

 The little spire in the foreground is a memorial to the Black Plague, recently restored.
 Almost every place we went had one of these.
-If you’ve never read A Distant Mirror, by Barbara Tuchman, give it a whirl: the impact of the plague on western culture cannot be under-emphasized.
+If you’ve never read A Distant Mirror, by Barbara Tuchman, give it a whirl: the impact of the plague on western culture cannot be over-emphasized.

 A little shopping, a little strolling…

 One funny story: as we did the walking tour down from the castle to the square, I noticed a little shop with locally distilled gin.
 I made a note, and after we were released for free time, I waited patiently while we shopped for Christmas ornaments and basically nonexistent traditional Bavarian shirts for our boy-children.
 Finally, it was getting close to time to get back to the bus, so I announced that it was time to go check out the gin.
 I set out, down the hill to the square, and then back up the other hill towards the castle.
 I forged on; I was not to be deterred by dawdling.
 I dodged tourists, locals, vehicles.
 I churned up those cobblestone streets.

 I arrived at the shop precisely at the moment the proprietor turned the key in the lock.
 It was 5:00.

 Fortunately, she saw me and saw the look on my face.
 She opened back up, I apologized for detaining her, and told her I wanted to buy the gin, if I could have a quick sample.
 (They had sample station set up near the window, hence my bold request.)

 The sample was perfection—whether it was enhanced by my vigorous exercise is still to be determined—and I bought a bottle of Ayrer’s small batch malt gin.
 You’ll meet it again in my “swag” post.